SciGWood/42_Exams/README.md

 # Exam_Rank02
 !!
 Not COMPLETE !!
-Subjects are written in each .c
+Subjects are written in each .c file

+# Exam_Rank03
+Subject1 : ft_printf